AsadiAhmad/Personal-Website/README.md

 ## 🎥 Animation

+This website built with new css animation update transition for multi pages application.
+So this website have a sliding animation between multi pages.
+For keeping SEO safe `I've not used single page application`.

 This website built with cool animation desgin.
 I've used the ''':view-transition''' to build slide-in and slide-out animations for the right side and left side. for decision needed animation for navigation between right side and left side i used '''?direction=none''' for storing the information where the user wants to go then i added a js line to help css find it:

 ```Js